telekom/psikeds/config/README.md

 CONFIG
 ------
-The components of psiKeds (Resolution Engine, Query Agent) require some basic configuration that must be provided within an external configuration directory.
+The components of psiKeds (i.e. Resolution Engine and Query Agent) require some basic configuration that must be provided within an external configuration directory.